 Between the town, Cape Range National Park and the Ningaloo Reef, there are plenty of beautiful sights, attractions, activities.
 And of course, let’s not forget the crystal clear waters lined with coral reefs and colourful fish, and pristine beaches like Turquoise Bay and Osprey Bay.

 Here is our list of 18 awesome things to do in Exmouth.

 READ MORE: Check out this great road trip itinerary from Perth to Exmouth!

 1) Swim with the Largest Fish in the Ocean

-Yep, that’s right, THE LARGEST fish in the ocean migrates through the Ningaloo Reef each year and if there’s a place to ethically swim with whale sharks, it’s here in Exmouth.
+Yep, that’s right, THE LARGEST fish in the ocean migrates through the Ningaloo Reef each year and if there’s a place to ethically swim alongside whale sharks, it’s here in Exmouth.

 Australia is extremely strict when it comes to rules and restrictions around swimming with whale sharks.
 All of this is intended to protect the sharks and ensure that their breeding and feeding patterns are unaffected by those in the water with them.

-Check out this article for more reasons on why you should swim with whale sharks in Exmouth.
+Check out this article for more reasons why you should swim with whale sharks in Exmouth.